realonbebeto/Startup-App/README.md

 In this step, I built a KNN based recommender that borrows ideas from content and collaborative filtering.
 ## Productionization

-In this step, I built a Streamlit API endpoint that was hosted on a local webserver by following along with the productization tutorial in the reference section above together with the official [Streamlit documentation](https://docs.streamlit.io/en/stable/).
+In this step, I built a Streamlit API endpoint that was hosted on heroku by following along with the productization tutorial in the reference section above together with the official [Streamlit documentation](https://docs.streamlit.io/en/stable/).
 The API endpoint takes in a request with status, chance of success and number of startups values from a user and returns recommended startups and their responding shallow profile.